stevemorris/stock-returns/README.md

     StockReturns.calculate(stock_symbol, purchase_date, options = {})

-stock_symbol (required)

-purchase_date (required): yyyy-mm-dd
+Required: *stock_symbol*

+Required: *purchase_date* [format: 'yyyy-mm-dd']

-purchase_price (optional): if not provided, defaults to closing price on purchase date
+Optional: *purchase_price: $$.cc* [if not provided, defaults to the closing price on the purchase date]

-    purchase_price: '12.34'
+    purchase_price: 12.34

-sell_date (optional): if not provided, defaults to most recent closing date
+Optional: *sell_date: 'yyyy-mm-dd'* [if not provided, defaults to the most recent closing date]

     sell_date: '2011-09-01'

-sell_price (optional): if not provided, defaults to closing price on sell date
+Optional: *sell_price: $$.cc*  [if not provided, defaults to the closing price on the sell date]

-    sell_price: '23.45'
+    sell_price: 23.45

-num_shares (optional): not used yet
+Example with optional arguments:

+    StockReturns.calculate('AAPL', '2011-1-3', purchase_price: 329.57, sell_date: '2011-9-1', sell_price: 381.03)

+## Command Line Interface

+The gem can also be run from the command line by executing the file bin/stock-returns

+Example:

+    bin/stock-returns GOOG 2004-8-19

+Example with optional arguments:

+    bin/stock-returns AAPL 2011-1-3 PP=329.57 SD=2011-9-1 SP=381.03